micheletizzoni/micheletizzoni.github.io/_posts/2015-10-19-new-publication.markdown

 #cover:  "assets/instacode.png"
 ---

-The paper ["The Scaling of Human Contacts in Reaction-Diffusion Processes on Heterogeneous Metapopulation Networks" ](http://www.nature.com/articles/srep15111) has been published by Scientific Reports.
+The paper ["The Scaling of Human Contacts and Epidemic Processes in Metapopulation Networks" ](http://www.nature.com/articles/srep15111) has been published by Scientific Reports.